aflouat/Bob-APP-P10-CI-CD/front/README.md

 ## continuous integration with github actions
 This project is set up with GitHub Actions for continuous integration.
 The workflow is defined in `.github/workflows/ci.yml`.
-It runs on every push and pull request to the `main`
+It runs on every push and pull request to the `main`.

 ## Further help